 And finally, very important, always inform somebody where you went.

-But if your trip lasts a couple of days, knowing the weather forecast in detail is a must!
+But if your stand up paddle trip lasts a couple of days, knowing the weather forecast in detail is a must!
 Forecasts these days are very accurate but some level of local knowledge is also needed.
 Experience how a certain forecast and wind strength translates to reality and sea conditions.

 Even if the forecast shows no wind you can count on some thermal wind during the day (depending on the location and season).
 It does not take much wind for the paddling to become really difficult.
 Lots of times it is better to wait for the wind to die down before you start paddling.
 This is also the reason why you should choose a bit shorter route than you can handle, because if the weather turns bad, it will take you much longer.

-This is a list of things that we usually take with us, depending of course on the season and duration of the trip:
+This is a list of things that we usually take with us on a stand up paddle trip, depending of course on the season and duration of the trip:

 - Hand pump for inflatable SUP and basic repair kit for patching the board, better be safe than sorry